 Recycling what we’ve used, Valley is always looking for ways to give new purpose to consumed waste.
-Valley diverts plastics, paper, metal, Styrofoam, and used and obsolete equipment from the landfills.
-In 2017, Valley diverted more than 675 tons of used material from the landfills.
+Valley diverts plastic, paper, cloth, metal, Styrofoam, and used and obsolete equipment from the landfills.
+In 2018, Valley diverted more than 1655 tons of used material from the landfills, which included 128 tons of plastic.
 In addition, some obsolete equipment and expired medical supplies that are safe and have use, but do not meet stringent state and federal requirements, are donated for medical missions, often accompanying Valley's own teams of medical volunteers.

 Compost created from food scraps and biodegradable eating ware turns biodegradable matter full circle as a product revitalizing local soil.
-In 2017, Valley composted more than 73 tons of food services waste at Cedar Grove.
-Leftover food prepared fresh daily for Trendz Cafe and patient room service is packaged and donated to FoodLifeline for distribution in the community.
+In 2018, Valley composted more than 55 tons of food services waste at Cedar Grove.
+Leftover food prepared fresh daily for Trendz Cafe is packaged and donated to FoodLifeline for distribution in the community.
+Patient room service meals are served by request and cooked to order, generating much less waste.
 Valley is also committed to eating local to reduce the carbon footprint of transport and increase nutritional value, among other benefits.
 See how Valley supports local eating.

 What’s ahead for Valley?

-- Adding drinking fountains with water bottle fillers
+- More drinking fountains with water bottle fillers

 - Steam system upgrades